 We recommend Folksam expand the scope of its exclusion policy to apply to all financial products, including index-linked products managed by external managers.
 We look forward to engaging with Folksam, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Folksam's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!